9 min read

 Endometriosis is a chronic inflammatory condition in which tissue similar to the womb lining grows outside the uterus.
 Standard treatments focus on suppressing oestrogen, managing pain, and surgically removing endometriotic tissue.
 These approaches are important and effective, but they do not always address the underlying drivers of inflammation, immune dysregulation, and the impact on gut health and overall wellbeing.

 Many women continue to experience fatigue, bloating, digestive symptoms, and mood disturbance even while on treatment.
-A holistic management plan acknowledges these interconnected factors and works alongside conventional care to improve quality of life.
+If you also suffer from painful periods, these symptoms can feel particularly overwhelming.
+I often see women whose pain is better controlled on hormonal medication but whose quality of life is still significantly affected by exhaustion, brain fog, and gastrointestinal symptoms.
+A holistic management plan acknowledges these interconnected factors and works alongside conventional care to improve how you feel day to day.

 Exercise and physical therapy can be powerful tools in managing endometriosis, but the type and intensity matter: